Conciliation Bills: Conciliation Bill 1912

 The Parliamentary Franchise (Women) Bill was again introduced on 19 February 1912 and set down for Second Reading on 22 March, although the debate was later delayed to 29 March.
-However this time the Bill was defeated by 208 to 222.
-The reason for the defeat was that the Irish Parliamentary Party believed that a debate over votes for women would be used to prevent Irish home rule.
-However the Women's Social and Political Union blamed Asquith, as the eight members of the Government who had voted against the Bill would have overturned the result had they voted the other way.
+However this time the bill was defeated by 208 to 222.
+The reason for the defeat was that the Irish Parliamentary Party believed that a debate over votes for women would be used to prevent Irish Home Rule.
+However, the WPSU blamed Asquith, as the eight members of the Government who had voted against the bill would have overturned the result had they voted the other way.

-The Franchise Bill, for universal manhood suffrage, was introduced in 1912 but was strongly criticised, and made no progress.
+A Franchise and Registration Bill, for universal manhood suffrage, was introduced in 1912.
+On 27 January 1913, James Lowther, the Speaker, ruled that amendments relating to women's franchise were out of order, and the bill was withdrawn.